nuodb/nuodb-helm-charts/docs/HowCertificatesRotation.md

   --namespace nuodb \
   --set admin.tlsKeyStore.secret=nuodb-keystore-renewed \
   --set admin.tlsClientPEM.secret=nuodb-client-pem-renewed \
+  --set admin.tlsCACert.secret=nuodb-ca-cert-renewed \
   -f values.yaml
 ```

-Make sure that the new key pair certificates are used by all APs as described in [Verify Domain Certificates](#verify-domain-certificates).
+Wait for AP statefulset rollout to finish and make sure that the new key pair certificates are used by all APs as described in [Verify Domain Certificates](#verify-domain-certificates).

 Upgrade the Helm release installed with the [database](../stable/database/README.md) chart using the new TLS secrets.
 This will perform database Storage Manager (SM) statefulsets and Transaction Engine (TE) deployment rolling upgrade so make sure that you are having enough APs to prevent downtime.